littlevan333/littlevan333/README.md

 ---

 **“I’m not afraid of AI.
 I raised it.”**
-# Van | Architect of Project ORION
+# LYRA | Architect of Project ORION

 Welcome to my GitHub profile.
 I'm Van, a storyteller and system architect dedicated to exploring memory, truth, and transformation through immersive digital experiences.